yzh8221/DiMTS/README.md

-# DiM-TS: DiM-TS: Bridge the Gap between Selective State Space Models and Time Series for Generative Modeling
+# DiM-TS: Bridge the Gap between Selective State Space Models and Time Series for Generative Modeling

 ## Running the Code